sulfo/xml-sitemap-feed/readme.txt

 This plugin dynamically creates an feed that complies with the **XML Sitemap** protocol.
 There are no options to be set and the feed becomes instantly available on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.

-**Now qTranslate compatible!** Tested in Pre-Path Mode and Query Mode.
+**Now qTranslate and xLanguage compatible!** Tested in Pre-Path Mode and Query Mode.
 Each language on your site will have its own XML Sitemap.

-A reference to it (or _them_, when using qTranslate) is added to the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap(s).
+A reference to it (or _them_, when using qTranslate or xLanguage) is added to the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap(s).

 **NOTES:**